 Instruction: Quantic School of Business and Technology offers instruction to MBA and EMBA candidates.
 All Quantic School of Business and Technology offerings are 100% online, distance education programs.
 Students access course content through the Quantic School of Business and Technology website or mobile application.
-Courses are delivered asynchronously: there is no live instructor; instead students progress through the content at a pace dictated by their cohort schedule.
+Courses are delivered asynchronously: there is no live instructor; instead, students progress through the content at a pace dictated by their cohort schedule.

-Networking: Quantic School of Business and Technology regularly organizes student meetups where MBA and EMBA students are encouraged to meet in person.
-These meetups are held in cities throughout the world where there are high concentrations of Quantic School of Business and Technology students.
-EMBA students are offered the opportunity to attend EMBA Weekend Conferences, held three times a year around the world.
-These events are networking opportunities for EMBA students where they assess case studies, meet other EMBA students, and have the opportunity to discuss the program with Quantic School of Business and Technology staff.
+Networking: Quantic School of Business and Technology regularly organizes student meetups where MBA and EMBA students are encouraged to meet both in person and virtually.
+In-person meetups are held in cities throughout the world where there are high concentrations of Quantic School of Business and Technology students.
+Virtual meetups and networking sessions are held via video conferencing calls.
+Quantic students are offered the opportunity to attend Weekend Conferences, held, on average, three times a year around the world.
+These events are networking opportunities for students where they assess case studies, meet other Quantic students, and have the opportunity to discuss the program with Quantic School of Business and Technology staff.